jbermudes/scale-av-web/index.md

 We consist of volunteers.
 The main perks for volunteers include free admission to SCALE, learning new things, getting the bird's eye view of the conference.
 And meals are covered for your shifts.

-We are currently working on SCALE 12x, which will be at the LAX Hilton on the weekend of Feb 21-23, 2014.
+We are currently working on SCALE 13x, which will be at the LAX Hilton on the weekend of Feb 19-22, 2015.

-There are many volunteer opportunities ([see wiki](https://github.com/scale-av/scale-av-web/wiki/Volunteer-opportunities)) before, during, and after the conference.
+There are many volunteer opportunities for people of any skill level ([see wiki](https://github.com/scale-av/scale-av-web/wiki/Volunteer-opportunities)) before, during, and after the conference.

 Please keep an eye on the
  - [scale-av-web github wiki](https://github.com/scale-av/scale-av-web/wiki)